 Here are some of the best-known banks in Hungary, with branches within 10-15 minutes of the university:

-Once you have a bank account number, make sure you send it to your Programme Coordinator.
+Once you have a bank account number, make sure you register it in the Neptun system (Finance > Settings > Add bank account).
 This is essential so that you can receive scholarship payments!

 Steps of registration your Student ID

 1. Go to NEPTUN –> Administration –> Student Card Request –> Click on “Add New”